envoyproxy/gateway/site/content/en/v1.0.1/tasks/traffic/http-timeouts.md

 title: "HTTP Timeouts"
 ---

+The default request timeout is set to 15 seconds in Envoy Proxy.
-The [HTTPRouteTimeouts][] resource allows users to configure request timeouts and response timeouts for an [HTTPRouteRule][].
-This guide shows how to configure timeouts.
+The [HTTPRouteTimeouts][] resource allows users to configure request timeouts for an [HTTPRouteRule][].
+This task shows you how to configure timeouts.

 The [HTTPRouteTimeouts][] supports two kinds of timeouts:
 - **request**: Request specifies the maximum duration for a gateway to respond to an HTTP request.